donguree/hal-libs-header/Documentation/source/security/crypto.rst

   * :cpp:func:`HAL_CRYPTO_ReadRemoteDiagSecret` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_SDI_ReadPrivKeyAndID` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_ReadRDXSecret` //except from socts, The function is not used by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_SDP_ReadCommonKey` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_SDP_ReadCommonKey` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_TWINTV_ReadSecret` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_ReadFreeViewPrivateKey`
   * :cpp:func:`HAL_CRYPTO_ReadMVPDSecret`
   * :cpp:func:`HAL_CRYPTO_WriteMVPDSecret`
   * :cpp:func:`HAL_CRYPTO_WriteHDCPOnSecure` //except from socts, The function is not used by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_ReadHDCPFromSecure` //except from socts, The function is not used by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_AES_Encrypt` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_AES_Encrypt` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_AES_Decrypt` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_AES_Decrypt` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_RSA_Encrypt` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_RSA_Encrypt` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_RSA_Decrypt` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_RSA_Decrypt` //except from socts, The function is not used by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_RSA_Sign` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_RSA_Sign` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
-  * :cpp:func:`HAL_CRYPTO_RSA_Verify` //except from socts, The function owner is unknown by TVPLAT-197745.
+  * :cpp:func:`HAL_CRYPTO_RSA_Verify` //except from socts, The function owner is unknown and this is not used in DILE by TVPLAT-197745.
   * :cpp:func:`HAL_CRYPTO_EncryptDbgData`
   * :cpp:func:`HAL_CRYPTO_DecryptDbgData`